Lantaio/Lantaio/README.md

 ### 🙋‍♂️ I have no intention of joining other organizations for the time being.
 If you really want me to join, welcome to contact me.
 ### 📫 In addition, you can also send me an email from this email address lantaio@yeah.net .
 ### ☮ I am an anti war figure and a borderless person.
 I oppose waging war for any reason and advocate breaking the barriers between countries.
 Also opposed to launching another form of war in the name of anti-war.
+### 👎 I don't think an international internet company should talk about ugly politics.
+Talking about politics is the biggest insult to science.
+You disappointed me, GitHub.
 <br />

 ## 👋 大家好，我叫阿耀。你可以 @Lantaio 。